COVID-19 safety: Tips for restaurants, salons and the gym

 When ordering takeout, try to pay online or over the phone to limit contact with others.
 If you're having food delivered, ask for it to be left outside your home in a safe spot, such as the porch or your building's lobby.
 Otherwise, stay at least 6 feet (2 meters) away from the delivery person.
 If you're picking up your food at the restaurant, maintain social distancing while waiting in the pickup zone.
 After bringing home your food, wash your hands or use hand sanitizer.

 Before going to a place of worship, check to see if the size of gatherings is being limited and how that might affect your visit.
 Seek out services held in large, well-ventilated areas or outdoors.
 Continue social distancing during services.

 Also, avoid contact with frequently touched items, such as books.
 Place any donations in a stationary collection box.
 If food is offered at an event, look for pre-packaged options.

 If you're at higher risk of serious illness, you might consider waiting to return to the gym.
-Ask if your gym offers virtual classes or training.

 When making a hair or nail appointment, ask about safety measures.
 You might be required to attend your appointment alone, wash your hair at home to reduce traffic near the shampoo area, and wait in your car or outside until your appointment begins.
 In addition, you might ask whether the salon is offering blow drying.
 Eliminating blow drying could reduce the spread of germs.